A Brief History of Funk Drumming

 Where’s the Funk in Boston?

-If you’re looking to see some live funk music around Boston, Plough and Stars in Cambridge, MA hosts the B3 Kings on Tuesday nights.
+If you’re looking to see some live funk music around Boston, Plough and Stars in Cambridge hosts the B3 Kings on Tuesday nights.
 From 10:30 PM - 1 AM, they perform classic funk, soul, and blues tunes.
 The Chicken Slacks, a local band, plays classic funk, Motown, and R&B tunes every Thursday night at the Cantab Lounge near Central Square.
 Many well-known touring acts routinely come through Boston and Cambridge, too.
 Just keep track of your favorite artists to catch their shows!

 While the peak popularity of funk came and went decades ago, the core concepts still drive much of today’s music.
 Every drummer should study and understand funk concepts and learn some classic funk grooves in order to improve feel and expand vocabulary.
 Chances are, your favorite drummer’s favorite drummer is an old school funk musician.
 Exploring the roots of such an important musical style may significantly impact the way you play and approach the drums.
 In the words of George Clinton, “We need the funk.
 We gotta have that funk.”